As a patient, you have rights and responsibilities.

 Accurate, Understandable Information: You have the right to receive correct information in a form you can understand.
 This includes information about the utilization review process, its rules, and our nurse coaching and palliative care programs.

 Confidentiality of Health Information: You have the right to speak with CareCentrix team members and feel safe that your health information will remain private as required by law.

 Qualified Health Care Professionals: You have a right to have your utilization review requests handled by qualified health care professionals.
 You have the right to have a doctor issue any denial decision.
 You also have a right to have clinical questions that arise during our nurse coaching and palliative care programs handled by qualified health care professionals.

 Clinical Rationale for Denials, Peer-to-Peer Conversations, and Appeals: You have the right to a fair and efficient utilization review process.
 You may request a copy of the clinical rationale used in reaching a denial decision.
 You or your doctor may request a peer-to-peer review to discuss the clinical details of a case before or after a decision is made.
 You may appeal a denial decision.
 The appeal process is set out in your health plan evidence of coverage and denial letter.

 Complaints: You have the right to make a complaint and get a response.
 Complaints can be filed with any CareCentrix team member.
 Your complaint will be handled according to the CareCentrix complaint process.
 The complaint process is available to you upon request.

-You have a responsibility to take part in the utilization management process and, as applicable, our nurse coaching program.
+You have a responsibility to take part in the utilization management process and, as applicable, our nurse coaching and palliative care programs.
 This includes: